 Now that you have a good understanding of your IT security situation, let’s change focus on the external world.
 We are going to look for threats, technologies and industry trends that may impact our organization.

 - Review IT Security Events In The News.
 You may have a glancing familiarity with security events in the news.
 Your next step is to take a closer look.
 Read articles like The Biggest Cybersecurity Crises of 2019 So Far.
 Ask yourself: what weaknesses drive this type of situation?
 Was it a problem with managing user access?
 How could better passwords play a role?

 - Review Emergency IT Security Threats.
 New threats hit the marketplace every month.
 You might be able to detect and stop phishing threats, for example.
 What about internal fraud risk from former employees of your organization and suppliers?

 - Research New Security Tools and Technologies.
 So far, we have looked at the threats that come from the external world.
 That’s just the beginning.
 You can also save time and money by leveraging new security tools.
-For example, Password Station helps you to enforce your password security requirements systematically throughout the company.
+For example, Password Management helps you to enforce your password security requirements systematically throughout the company.

 - Increasing Technical Complexity.
 Internet of Things devices and cloud services are becoming standard at many companies today.
 Unfortunately, traditional IT security event prevention and detection tools are not keeping up.
 Assess the degree to which innovative technology is not covered by your IT security.